LENTIL FALAFEL HAS OUR HEART

 Falafel are traditionally made with either fava beans or chick peas, but I have found that lentils are a perfect replacement for a lighter version of this traditional Jewish/Israeli comfort food.

-Lentils are naturally high in fiber and a great source of complex carbohydrate.
+Lentils are naturally high in fiber which make it a great anti-inflammatory food for most people and a great source of complex carbohydrate.
 The reason I use lentils versus the traditional chick pea, is purely because my body digests these legumes more efficiently than chick peas.
 I have naturally chosen lentils as my legume of choice across the board.
+I have become obsessed with sporting them before cooking to enhance their digestibility, making them more nutrient dense.
 Can’t do beans?
 Try using raw, shredded sweet potatoes in place of lentils.
 Let me know your favorite falafel ingredients, maybe we can have a party!?

 1 cup green or brown lentils, soaked for at least 2 hours or over night.

 1 medium white onion, chopped

 ½ - 1 teaspoon sea salt, start with less and add more after testing the batter

 ¼ teaspoon pepper

 Breadcrumbs, I like Ian’s Gluten Free Bread Crumbs

 Oil for frying, I like using coconut oil

 Place lentils, garlic and onion in food processor.
 Blend until mushy but do not liquify, should be lumpy, some lentils can remain whole.
 Add parsley, salt, pepper and cumin.
 Pulse until blended.
 Place batter into bowl and add breadcrumbs or matzo meal to bulk it up, about ¼ cup should do.
 Make flat patties with batter.
 Fry in oil, until nicely brown.